Private Residence

 Old House

-A proposal for the refurbishment and extension of a derelict grade 2* listed building to provide 6 new homes.
+A proposal for the refurbishment and extension of a derelict Grade II* listed building to provide six new homes.

 Old Kent Road